Patricia Wald: Professional career

-Federal judicial service
+D.C.
+Circuit

 Wald was nominated by President Jimmy Carter on April 30, 1979, to the United States Court of Appeals for the District of Columbia Circuit, to a new seat created by 92 Stat.
 1629.
 The Carter administration created a set of guidelines to be used by the United States Circuit Judge Nominating Commission that was geared to be friendlier towards women in an effort to increase the number of female federal judges.
 She was confirmed by the United States Senate on July 24, 1979, and received her commission on July 26, 1979.
 She served as Chief Judge from 1986 to 1991.
 She was the first woman to be appointed to the District of Columbia Circuit and was also the first woman to serve as its chief judge.

 In 1994, Wald became involved with American Bar Association's (ABA) Central European and Eurasian Law Initiative, where she attempted to aid new Eastern European democracies rebuild their legal systems after the fall of the Soviet Union.